Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 ## Qualified researchers
 A Synapse Qualified Researcher is a _**Certified User**_ with a _**validated user profile**_.
 Synapse Qualified Researchers are eligible to request access to Bridge data (data collected in research studies conducted via self-guided mobile applications.)

-_**Become a Synapse certified user**_.
+#### Become a Synapse certified user
 Follow the instructions above to become a Synapse Certified user.

-_**Get your profile validated**_.
+#### Get your profile validated
 Go to your user profile page (click your name/picture on upper banner of the screen to get there) and use the links in the purple validation box:

 1. Confirm your user profile is complete (your full name, current affiliation, and city/country)
 2. Link to your ORCID profile (make sure your profile is public and populate it with at least one piece of information about yourself)